maborak/ai-course-generator/README.md

 1. **Prompt Preparation:**
    Reads `prompt.txt`, replaces `{{TOPIC}}` and `{{NUMBER_OF_TIPS}}` with your chosen values.
 2. **Generation:**
-   Sends the prompt to OpenAI (using GPT-4.1), automatically continuing until the requested number of tips is reached.
+   Sends the prompt to the selected AI engine (`openai` or `ollama`).
+   For Ollama, the model and host can be specified to customize the request.
 3. **Markdown Output:**
    Saves the generated content as `<topic>_tip.md`.
 4. **Conversion:**